 - Related Reading: Free WordPress theme Vs. Premium WordPress theme

 Change WordPress Theme Keeping the Same Search Engine Ranking

-If you are changing your theme framework (Thesis to Genesis or anywhere else), you should first take a complete backup of your blog database and theme.
+If you are changing your theme framework, you should first take a complete backup of your blog database and theme.

 Then, migrate all SEO data to a plugin.